khairu-aqsara/moodle-blocks_terusrag/README.md

 # Terus Rag Block for Moodle

 ## Overview
 This Moodle block plugin implements Retrieval-Augmented Generation (RAG) functionality, allowing users to query course content using large language models.
-The plugin integrates with Gemini API to provide intelligent responses based on your course data.
+The plugin integrates with either Google's Gemini API or OpenAI to provide intelligent responses based on your course data.

 ## Features
 - Implements RAG (Retrieval-Augmented Generation) architecture
-- Integrates with Google's Gemini API
+- Integrates with Google's Gemini API and OpenAI
 - Supports vector embeddings for semantic search
 - Uses hybrid ranking with BM25 and cosine similarity
 - Automatically processes and indexes course content